 Last week, I sold the Elfa unit to a friend and immediately regretted it when she showed me that she made it into a gift wrapping station in a spare closet.
 Umm… can I have that back?
 I want to do that, too haha.
 This weekend, I am clearing out my office and am relocating my

 tiny breakfast table desk into the nook in our bedroom for the interim.
 I’ll be sharing video stories along the way on Instagram so you can follow along HERE.
 I’m so excited for this journey and I do hope you’ll join me every Thursday for the next six weeks.
 Lastly, I can’t wait to follow along with so many talented designers and bloggers!
-You can catch all the other ORC projects starting today by visiting the host page, Calling It Home, HERE, or by clicking on the ORC logo below.
+You can catch all the other ORC projects starting today by visiting the host page, Calling It Home, HERE.

 If this post totally scared you, you can check out some rooms that actually are put together in my Fall Home Tour HERE, a gallery of some of my room reveals HERE.
 If you are ready to take on the next six weeks, come back next Thursday, same time, same place. 😉 Let’s do this thing.